 In the short time since the PFW lab had opened in the northeastern sector of the town, Ryuuji had watched buildings grow taller into the sky, shrouding the town.
-After leaving the company he had returned to Tokyo, and relished in the fact that it was a city that changed only in predictable, foreseeable ways, as opposed to the rampant expansion of the Aomori sprawl.
-He had returned for the first time since, setting up camp in his car.
+When he had left the company and returned to Tokyo, he relished in the fact that it was a city that changed only in predictable, foreseeable ways, as opposed to the rampant expansion of the Aomori sprawl.
+Now he returned for the first time since, setting up camp in his car.
 The smell had become somewhat unbearable.

 There wasn’t much to be said about the stakeout itself.
 It started when he made a phone call from one of the public telephones just outside the building.

 "PFW head office, how may I redirect your call?"

 "Do you have an appointment?"

 "No, I was just wondering if he's in today.
 I'm his old college buddy, you see, and we had plans to get lunch, and--"

 "I'm sorry, sir, but unless you have an appointment with the employee you are asking for I cannot redirect your call.
 If you'd like, I could take a message."